particle-iot/docs/src/content/troubleshooting/led.md

 **Exit (7 blinks between 2 SOS patterns)**

 This occurs if the standard C function abort() is called.
 In a Unix program, this would be used to abruptly stop the process.
 Device OS itself does not use this function, but the SOS can happen if user firmware calls abort() or _exit().
 Since Particle devices only effectively support a single process, the user firmware, the effect is an SOS+7 and reboot.
 This could also happen if a library used abort().

+It can also occur if code throws an exception.
+Exceptions are not enabled on Particle devices, and throwing an exception causes an Exit fault.
+Beware of some Standard C++ library classes that can throw exceptions. std::string, std::vector, std::stoi, std::stof, among others, can throw exceptions in certain cases.

 **Out of heap memory (8 blinks between 2 SOS patterns)**